dillonkearns/gitbook-elm-graphql/chapter1.md

 The `Debug.crash` is handy here because Elm treats its type in a special way.
 It's like a wild card, it has whatever type it needs to.
 For example, if we wrote `1 + viewerSelection`, it would compile, and the compiler would suggest that we annotate `viewerSelection` as a number.

+If you're using the Atom editor and the Elmjutsu plugin, typing `Query.viewer` will autocomplete with the types of the argument, which are `(SelectionSet selection Github.Object.User)`.
+This means that the `Query.viewer` function needs a `SelectionSet` of fields from the `Github.Object.User` module.